allegro/ralph/docs/api.md

 ## Authentication

-`TODO when token authentication will be included (https://github.com/allegro/ralph/issues/1735).`
+Each user has auto-generated personal token for API authentication.
+You could obtain your token either by visiting your profile page or by sending request to `api-token-auth` enpoint:

+    curl -X  POST https://<YOUR-RALPH-URL>/api-token-auth/ -d '{"username": "<YOUR-USERNAME>", "password": "<YOUR-PASSWORD>"}'
+    {"token":"79ee13720dbf474399dde532daad558aaeb131c3"}

+If you don't have API token assigned, send request to as above - it'll generate you API token automatically.

+In each request to API you have to use your API Token Key in request header:

+    curl -X GET https://<YOUR-RALPH-URL>/api/ -H 'Authorization: Token <YOUR-TOKEN>'

 ## Output format

-Ralph API supports JSON output format (by default) and HTML preview in your browser (go to http://<YOUR-RALPH-URL>/api/ to see preview).
+Ralph API supports JSON output format (by default) and HTML preview in your browser (go to https://<YOUR-RALPH-URL>/api/ to see preview).

 ## Available resources